 On St. Patrick’s Day, corned beef and cabbage are two of the most popular types of meat.
 This traditional Irish dish has been around for centuries, symbolizing luck and good fortune.
 The core ingredient in this classic dish is corned beef, which is a cut of beef brisket.

 What can I serve on St. Patrick’s Day instead of corned beef?

 St. Patrick’s Day is a great opportunity to switch up the traditional meal and try something new.
 Plenty of delicious alternatives to corned beef are sure to make your St. Patrick’s Day dinner memorable!

 If you’re looking for an easy option, consider cooking up a pot of Irish stew.
 This classic dish is traditionally made with mutton and a variety of root vegetables.
-For a vegetarian version, try adding some lentils or other legumes for protein.
+For a vegetarian version, try adding some lentils or other legumes for plant-based protein.

 For something a little more unique, Irish lamb shank is an excellent choice.
 Cooked slowly until it’s melt-in-your-mouth tender and served with a side of colcannon (mashed potatoes and cabbage).

 Other traditional Irish dishes that don’t include corned beef are salmon, mackerel, haddock, and trout.
 These fish can be pan-fried or baked in the oven for an easy dinner that’s sure to please.

 For a vegan option, try making potato and leek soup.
 This creamy soup is made with potatoes, leeks, onions, and carrots for a delicious meal that’s hearty enough to serve as the main course.